-The following post comes from David Bakke, who writes about budgeting, smart spending, insurance options, and retirement for Money Crashers, an online guide to improving financial fitness.
+The following post on selecting an insurance-friendly vehicle comes from David Bakke, who writes about budgeting, smart spending, insurance options, and retirement for Money Crashers, an online guide to improving financial fitness.

 While we all try to get the best price when buying a new car, people often forget to factor in the cost of auto insurance.
 And depending on the type of car you choose, it could be a make-or-break consideration.
 Though many factors go into determining a person’s annual car insurance premium, the car itself certainly plays a role.